-Doctoral Dissertation Proposal defense must be completed two semesters after passing the qualifying examination with the approval of dissertation advisor.
+Doctoral Dissertation Proposal defense must be completed at least 3 semesters before the anticipated graduation semester. with the approval of dissertation advisor.
 Proposal briefly describes the prior research, current state of the art, preliminary results, hypotheses (if necessary), planned research work with anticipated contribution to the field.
 It is understood that the dissertation may evolve in directions quite different from the Dissertation Proposal, and that the proposal is not intended to restrict the normal development of a research project.

 The dissertation proposal is in no way a contract between the University and the student.
 Depending on the outcome of the research, the dissertation may require substantially more work than anticipated at the stage of the dissertation proposal.
 The termination of a line of research and the adoption of a substantially new dissertation project will require the oral defense of a new proposal and approval of the proposal by the UGS.

 Students who passed the qualifying exam and started their research are strongly encouraged to defend their proposal as soon as possible.
-In our department, PhD students reach the "candidate status" after successfully defending Doctoral Dissertation Proposal.
 Per the FIU policy (380.001):

-Candidacy examinations shall be designed to ensure that the student understands and can evaluate all appropriate aspects of the chosen field of study.
+Doctoral Dissertation Proposal examinations shall be designed to ensure that the student understands and can evaluate all appropriate aspects of the chosen field of study.
 The candidacy examination must evaluate the breadth of knowledge of the student in the field and it must evaluate the ability of the student to communicate this knowledge cogently.

 Upon successfully defending their proposal, students submit the Doctoral Dissertation Proposal (D-3) Form.
 UGS requires D-3 is to be completed at least 3 semesters before the anticipated graduation semester.
-Students are required to attach the abbreviated proposal (no more than 5 pages plus references) that clearly outlines background information related to the research topic, research question/hypotheses, methods, and statistics/analysis to be used (Refer to the Proposal Guidelines available at: http://gradschool.fiu.edu/documents/Proposal_Guidelines.pdf).
+Students are required to attach the abbreviated proposal (no more than 5 pages plus references) that clearly outlines background information related to the research topic, research question/hypotheses, methods, and statistics/analysis to be used.
+Refer to the Proposal Guidelines available at: http://gradschool.fiu.edu/documents/Proposal Guidelines.pdf.

 Students who complete the qualification exam can enroll for EEL 7980 PhD Dissertation up to 12 credits per semester.
-Please note that, currently, UGS allows tuition waiver for only 3 credits for the students in the candidacy.
+Please note that, currently, UGS allows tuition waiver for only 3 credits per semester for the students in the candidacy.
 Please consult with your advisor and the GPD if you receive financial assistance and need to take more dissertation credits.

-7.10 Oral Defense and Submission of Doctoral Dissertation (D-5 and ETD Forms)
+7.11 Oral Defense and Submission of Doctoral Dissertation (D-5 and ETD Forms)